jesseduffield/jesseduffield.github.io/_posts/2024-09-15-Dont-Let-Go.md

     > No bug has ever been found in the "released for flight" versions of that
     > code.

+[^3]: I have written about this topic before [here](https://jesseduffield.com/Type-Keys/) (albeit with a different focus) and got crucified on Hacker News for it because I did not do enough bullet-biting.
+The purpose of this post is to make a more general argument than the original post, and with more tribute to counter examples.
-[^3]: Again, in the programming tradition of naming principles in three-letter acronyms, demanding that they never be violated, and then coyly admitting that in some cases they should indeed be violated
+[^4]: Again, in the programming tradition of naming principles in three-letter acronyms, demanding that they never be violated, and then coyly admitting that in some cases they should indeed be violated